• Skip to primary navigation

 If you make this Boston Brown Bread in cans, use plates to weigh down the cans in the simmering water.

-Boston Brown Bread Instructions (Can Method)
+📝 Boston Brown Bread Instructions (Can Method)

-Step 1 (5 minutes)
+Step 1

 Prep the cans.
 Remove the paper wrapper from 2 empty, BPA-free 28-ounce cans.
-Wash and dry them, then grease the bottom and sides with cooking spray.
+Wash and dry them, then oil the bottom and sides with cooking spray.
 Line the bottom of each can with a round of parchment and press it to lay flat.

-Step 2 (10 minutes)
+Step 2

-Step 3 (60 minutes)
+Step 3

-Step 4 (20 - 30 minutes)
+Step 4

 Photo of a Steamed Pudding Mold including the lid that snaps on.

-Steamed Pudding Mold Method at High Altitude
+👩🍳 Steamed Pudding Mold Method

 The biggest challenge when steaming this bread at high altitudes is getting it to reach 200˚F. Here's what I do at 7100 feet.